Concrete house fire victims identified

 The Skagit County Coroner’s Office determined gunshot wounds contributed to their deaths.

-Police say the suspect, 49-year-old Jason M. Birman, who is Erin Birman’s husband, lived at the home.
+Police say the person of interest, 49-year-old Jason M. Birman, who is Erin Birman’s husband, lived at the home.

 Investigators believe he was there before the fire broke out on August 9th.